 How do I access Canvas for remote classes?
 Do you have any tutorials?

 What are the computer requirements for the online course?

 Please review the computer requirements and supported browsers before class begins to ensure you are prepared for class.
-There are also student computer labs available on campus if you are participating in a hybrid course.

 In need of a computer or technology assistance?
 Complete the form.